campallison/platform-exercise/README.md

 **UpdateUser**

 `PATCH /user/{id}` endpoint, accepts the user ID in the path and requires an authorization header with a valid token, as well as a JSON request body with any or all of the following: name, email, old password + new password.
-If a new password is provided, the old password must be present and is checked against the stored hash using bcrypt's built-in tools since its hashing algorithms are nondeterministic.
+If a new password is provided, the old password must be present and is checked against the stored, encrypted password, using bcrypt's built-in tools since its encryption algorithms are nondeterministic.
 New password is checked for strength.

 Returns ID, name, and email for the user, with new values for whichever fields were updated.